loomio/loomio_help/content/subscriptions/management/index.md

 ## Multiple group consolidation
 If you have several groups, you may wish to consolidate these under a single group subscription.
 In most cases we can move groups to become subgroups of a parent group.
 To do this, please [contact us](https://www.loomio.org/contact).

 Groups moved to become subgroups retain all privacy and member permissions.

-[Note to add to Group settings page: Subgroups Subgroups have an additional permission you can enable if you wish.
-For example a Closed subgroup includes the permission - "Members of [parent group] can see private threads".
-This allows members of the parent group to see discussions within the subgroup.
-The default setting for this permission is 'off'.]

 ## Automatic payment and statement generation
 Payments via Chargify are automatic either monthly or annually, and a statement is issued on successful payment.